rizkg/BBHash/README.md

 # How to run test

-A sample usage is provided in file bootest.cpp, compiled and run with :
+A sample usage is provided in file bootest.cpp, compile and run with :

     make
     ./Bootest 100000000